konradhalas/dacite/README.md

 assert result == A(x='test')
 ```

-### Errors
+## Exceptions

-Whenever something goes wrong, `from_dict` will raise adequate exception.
+Whenever something goes wrong, `from_dict` will raise adequate
+exception.
 There are a few of them:

 - `WrongTypeError` - raised when a type of a input value does not match
 with a type of a data class field